KevinOConnell7/Midterm_project_Shopping/README.md

 ## FrontEnd

+My front end files are in the folder named static which is in the MP-Shopping-Liat folder.

 ### app.js

-Here is my app.js file that is in plain javascript but I plan to use another front end framework for the final project.
+Here is my app.js file that is in plain javascript code.
+The app.js file also manages the users interaction such as adding, updating, reading, and removing with the Shopping List application.
+It also uses the fetch command to retrieve data that was entered.

 <img width="1166" alt="Screen Shot 2024-03-06 at 11 23 13 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/7d00ec0c-741c-4641-8221-87e2c8a8d810">